By Emma Fan

 There are several different sizes of microneedles in the market.
 Each length has a different function.
 Longer needles (1 mm or longer) are usually used in professional microneedling treatments since they are more dangerous and can reach the deeper levels of skin that contain nerves and blood vessels so it's best for a professional to use those tools.

 Banish uses a 0.5 mm microneedle, which will not reach the dermis layer or cause unnecessary trauma when used as directed.
-With the 0.5 mm needles’ length, the microneedling tool can still stimulate the formation of collagen and create microchannels for skincare ingredients to be better absorbed.
+With the 0.5 mm needles’ length, the microneedling tool can still stimulate the formation of collagen and create microchannels for skincare ingredients.

 24k gold plated